 Using crises will strengthen any story, particularly by revealing character.

-Need help designing conflict scenarios that will generate a crisis?
+Need help designing conflict scenarios that generate crisis?